Ahmed-Khalil-96/schedueling-notifications/README.md

 ### 4. **Get All Notifications**
    - **Endpoint**: `/api/notifications`
    - **Method**: GET
-   - Retrieves all notifications with their status and scheduling details.
+   - **Description**: Retrieves all notifications with their status and scheduling details.

 ## 🔄 Notification Scheduling Logic